mcvodouhe/datasciencecoursera/README.md

 # datasciencecoursera
 my first repo on github
+I'm a coursera student at datascience course